Nieto2018/ptt-technical-test/README.md

 1) Only if dependencies aren't installed, run "yarn" to install them.
 2) "yarn start" to run the frontend server, it would be doployed in the following URL: http://localhost:3000

+Insomnia_ptt.json is a file with Graphql queries and mutations to test in the app Insomnia Rest